Summer Travel Destination: Primland Resort

 • Chateau Morrisette.
 Besides producing award-winning wines, the winery offers summertime concerts, farm-to-table dining and a delightful view.

 • Sports lovers.
-Speed over to the Virginia Motorsports Museum and the Wood Brothers Racing Museum for a taste of NASCAR history.
+Speed over to the Virginia Motorsports Museum for a taste of NASCAR history.

 • Music.
 Explore the eastern terminus of the Crooked Road Music Trail and spend an evening picking or a-grinnin’ in Floyd.
 If you’re lucky (or a good trip planner), you may be in the area in time for one of their annual bluegrass and country music festivals – like the renowned FloydFest.